mikfreedman/jasmine-webpack-vscode/README.md

 ```

 ## How it works
+Using the *Angular/Karma Test Explorer* extension, you can attach to the Chrome instance that's running your Karma tests.
+The following configuration makes this work: [karma.conf.js](karma.conf.js), [.vscode/settings.json](.vscode/settings.json).
+The repo contains step by step diffs in its git log, I've detailed some key points below.

+### Attaching the debugger
 The *Angular/Karma Test Explorer* expects you to setup karma to execute chrome to listen for debugger connections on port `9222`.
 Here's what the extension's default `launch.json` looks like:

-### Attaching the debugger

 ```json
     "angularKarmaTestExplorer.debuggerConfiguration": {